gdiminneapolis/html-320-stylin-with-sass-project-files/exercise-05.md

 To differentiate between objects and components, consider that objects are generally composed of components, but components may appear in many objects.

+For small sites, such as this one, it's perfectly fine to put all the objects in the `sass/_objects.scss` file, and all the components in the `sass/_components.scss` file.

+However, when you're projects get larger, it's often better to keep the objects and components in their own files.
+Create an `objects` subfolder and put each object in it's own file:
+`sass/objects/_site-header.scss` for example.